 While searching for a regulated forex broker, you may have come across the term ‘ECN brokers’.
 These brokers are generally different in the way they deal with your orders.

 Many brokers falsely advertise on their model of execution, so you must exercise caution before you choose a broker.

 To understand the difference, forex brokers can be classified into two types based on how they process the orders; Market Makers (Dealing Desk), and NDD brokers (No-dealing desk) which includes ECN brokers, and STP brokers.

 Market maker brokers, as the name indicates, create a virtual market for you & act as a counter party to fill your order taking the opposite side of your trade.
 There may be a conflict of interest with your orders with these brokers.

 On the other hand, No Dealing Desks (NDDs) i.e. STP ECN brokers, don’t not take the opposite side of your order, instead they connect you with other market participants.
 They either charge a small commission per trade or apply a mark-up on the spreads for the revenue.

-Here we have listed only the ASIC FCA, and FSCA regulated ECN brokers that have a transparent NDD model and offer STP or ECN accounts.
+Here we have listed only the ASIC FCA, and FSCA regulated ECN brokers, that have a transparent NDD model and offer STP or ECN type accounts.